 SATA AIR AÇORES WINS THE MEDAL OF HONOR

-The International Civil Aviation Organization awards a Medal of Honor to SATA Air Açores for its excellence in service.
+The International Civil Aviation Organization awards a Medal of Honor to SATA Air Açores for the excellence of services provided.

 1995